markuslaubscher/react-vite-realworld-example-app/readme.md

 - Clone this repo
 - `npm install` to install all req'd dependencies
 - `npm run dev` to start the local server (this project Vite)
+- `npm run build` to build into `dist` folder
+- `npm run analyze` to analyze dist folder and auto display result in default browser

 ### Making requests to the backend API

-For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
+For convenience, Realword has a live API server running at https://conduit.productionready.io/api for the application to make requests against.
 You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/api) which contains all routes & responses for the server.

 The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).